-The Haw River Assembly is hosting the nationally recognized Wild & Scenic Film Festival in person again – and this time we’re giving you two screenings!
+The Haw River Assembly is hosting the nationally recognized Wild & Scenic Film Festival online this year!

-Join us for a night of environmental and adventure films that depict the beauty of the natural world, the challenges facing our planet, especially climate change, and the work communities are doing to protect people and the environment.
+Join us November 4th for an evening of environmental and adventure films that depict the beauty of the natural world, the challenges facing our planet, especially climate change, and the work communities are doing to protect people and the environment.
 The films inspire activism and call us all to protect the places we love.

 Matagi Mālohi: Strong Winds –The Pacific Climate Warriors, born out of the low-lying Pacific Islands, are an indigenous and youth lead movement who now have been on the front lines of climate change for decades — their rally cry is “we are not drowning, we are fighting.”
 In their own words “Matagi Mālohi tells the story of our journey to uplift our people and shape a narrative that paints us not as victims of the climate crisis but as the leaders, the healers, the nurturers, the artists, the gardeners, the growers, the seafarers, and the navigators we are.”

 A Fisher’s Right to Know – Fishers throughout East Alabama depend on the mighty Coosa River for food, recreation, and a family pastime that goes back generations.
 But do fishermen and women–and their families -have a right to know which fish are safe to consume?
 Not currently in Alabama, the River State.
 Coosa Riverkeeper and other advocates are working to give fishers across the entire state that right.

 Baked Fish – What happens if there is so much plastic waste floating in the oceans that the fish disappear?
 Baked Fish – Peix al forn is an ironic vision of the future.